 The RDF is a framework which provides key knowledge, behaviours and attributes that are developed or acquired through, or used in, the broader contexts of being a researcher.
 These can be used to map core competencies required in industry onto research skills, and highlight where these are missing or could be improved.
 This can also then help researchers prepare for transition into industry.

-We invite Prof Rory Duncan (Pro Vice-Chancellor, Research and Innovation, Sheffield Hallam University) to talk on:
+X-Net invited Prof Rory Duncan (Pro Vice-Chancellor, Research and Innovation, Sheffield Hallam University) to talk on:

 - How is the UKRI supporting industry-academia interdisciplinary collaborations, particularly in biomedicine?